openziti/ziti-doc/docfx_project/ziti/identities/enrolling.md

 Perhaps the easiest path to an enrolled identity is by using the one time token enrollment flow.
 This flow leverages the PKI configured in the Ziti Controller.
-Using the one time token flow - the `ziti-enroller` will generate a private key and a certificate signing request for the Ziti controller to sign.
+Using the one time token flow - the `ziti-enroller` will generate a private key and a certificate signing request for the Ziti Controller to sign.

 Follow these steps to enroll a one time token identity: